 5) Can You Get White Long Haired German Shepherds, or Are They Only Short Haired?

 Yes, Long haired White German Shepherd dogs do exist.

 Long Haired White German Shepherds will be born when the long hair recessive gene is passed on in the DNA, along with the white color recessive gene.

 There seems to be some confusion over the behavior and temperament of this color of GSD.

-Some sources have claimed some independent (but not verified) data has emerged which suggests White German Shepherds are slightly more placid and don’t have as much of an edge as their black and tan counterparts.
+Some sources have claimed some independent (but not verified) data has emerged which suggests White German Shepherds are slightly more placid and don’t have as much of a drive or edge as their black and tan counterparts.